AidenWebsploit/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty -> Create an empty file
-5-execute -> Changes the file permissions of the owner 6-multiple_permissions -> Changing multiple permissions of a file
+5-execute -> Changes the file permissions of the owner 6-multiple_permissions -> Changing multiple permissions of a file 7-everybody -> Allowing execute permissions to owner, group and others